covid-kokua/covid-kokua.github.io/index.md

 ### Milestone 1: Mockup development

-The goal of Milestone 1 was...
+The goal of Milestone 1 was to complete mockups of each page of the application, with the general formatting and structure in place.
+Minor fixes and aesthetics can be improved at later milestones.
+To view the Milestone 1 project, click [here](https://github.com/covid-kokua/covid-kokua/projects/1).

 ### Milestone 2: Data model development